What Is Tenants in Common in Ireland?

 Pros and Cons of Tenants in Common

 There are many advantages to Tenants in Common arrangements that, especially in current housing market conditions, can make things a lot easier for first-time buyers.
-There are also quite a few disadvantages that can cause problems when it comes to Tenants in Common that can make it riskier than other agreements:
+There are also quite a few disadvantages that can cause problems: